amunategui/amunategui.github.io/_posts/2014-10-22-binary-outcome-modeling.md

 <BR><BR>
 **Evaluate gbm model**

-There's two types of evaluation we can do here, ``raw`` or ``prob``. **Raw gives you a class prediction, in our case ``yes`` and ``nope``, while **prob** gives you the probability (one a 0 to 1 scale, how sure is the prediction).
-I always use **prob**, as I like to be in control of the threshold and also like to use **AUC** https://www.kaggle.com/wiki/AreaUnderCurve which requires the probabilites, not the class.
+There are two types of evaluation we can do here, ``raw`` or ``prob``. **Raw gives you a class prediction, in our case ``yes`` and ``nope``, while **prob** gives you the probability (one a 0 to 1 scale, how sure is the prediction).
+I always use **prob**, as I like to be in control of the threshold and also like to use **AUC** https://www.kaggle.com/wiki/AreaUnderCurve which requires the probabilities, not the class.
 There are situations where having class values comes in handy, such as with multinomial models where you're predicting more than two values.

 We now call the ``predict`` function and pass it our trained model and our testing data.
 Let's start by looking at class predictions and using the **caret** ``postResample`` function to get an accuracy score: